 COVID UPDATE: Due to current COVID restrictions, our shop can only accommodate one customer at a time.
 Orders can be placed on our website or by phone.
-To pick up your items once your order has been confirmed, please back into a parking stall and give us a call.
-We will bring your order out and place it into your trunk.
+To pick up your items once your order has been confirmed, please park and give us a call.
+We will let you in to grab your order.

 Silicone and rubber materials can be used in many different types of mold making projects, thanks to their soft, yet durable, construction.
 Here's a look at two of the most commonly used varieties.